-872.530. (a) If a person described in Section 872.510 is dead and the plaintiff knows of a duly qualified and acting personal representative, the plaintiff shall join such personal representative as a defendant.
+872.530. (a) If a person described in Section 872.510 is dead and the plaintiff knows of a personal representative, the plaintiff shall join such personal representative as a defendant.

-(b) If a person described in Section 872.510 is dead, or is believed by the plaintiff to be dead, and the plaintiff knows of no duly qualified and acting personal representative:
+(b) If a person described in Section 872.510 is dead, or is believed by the plaintiff to be dead, and the plaintiff knows of no personal representative: